 In recent times, the behavioral health community has witnessed a high level of abuse and addiction to stimulants.
 So-called “study drugs” include prescription medication to treat Attention Deficit Hyperactivity Disorder, among which Adderall and Ritalin are most widely abused.
 Caffeine pills, Modafinil, Artvigil, Waklert, Modalert, and Modvigil are other common study drugs.

 Adderall and Ritalin are amphetamines that are used to treat narcolepsy and Attention Deficit Hyperactivity Disorder (ADHD).
 In other words, these are legitimate drugs that serve an important purpose.

 Prescription drug abuse has now reached epidemic proportions on college campuses.

 Among current students, more than 4 in 10 (44 percent) reported abusing prescription stimulants in order to study and improve their academic performance, while 31 percent said they misuse Adderall in order to stay awake.

 The Journal of Addictive Diseases reports that almost two-thirds of college students with a valid prescription for ADHD medication share their supplies with students without prescriptions.

 Cross Addiction with Eating Disorders and Adderall

-Misuse and Abuse Because Normal and Expected
+Misuse and Abuse is Now Normal and Expected

+Unfortunately, this is primarily due to the false perception that prescription drugs are safer than street drugs.
 Since these meds are approved by the FDA, initially prescribed by a doctor, dispensed by a pharmacy, and come in plastic bottles, the thought remains that they are safe.

-And they are when taken by the person to whom the prescription was written.
+However, the pills are only safe when they are taken by the person to whom the prescription was written and for the intended use and dosage.
 However, they are not safe when taken in excess or combined with alcohol or other drugs, which is often the case with college students.

 More Deaths Are Occurring